Point-Slope and Standard Form

 Standard form (\(Ax + By = C\)): Best when you want integer coefficients, when finding intercepts, or when solving systems of equations.

-All three forms represent the same line—they're just different ways of writing the equation.
+All three forms represent the same line.
+They're just different ways of writing the same equation, each suited to different starting information.

 Practice Problems